elliottbache/tls_connection_coding_challenge/docs/guide.md

 ---

 ## Security implementation
-This repo is a coding-challenge/demo, but it’s still useful to treat it as if it exposed beyond localhost.
+This repo is a demo, but it’s still useful to treat it as if it exposed beyond localhost.
-In the future, extended this repo to a production-grade project will be easier this way.
+In the future, extending this repo to a production-grade project will be easier this way.
 The goal is to fail closed: treat all network input as untrusted, validate aggressively, and stop on protocol violations.

 ### Security Notes